Automated External Defibrillator (AED)

 - Meet regulatory compliance,

-- Provide continuity and consistency across campus in AED installation, maintenance and use and,
+- Provide continuity and consistency across campus in AED installation, maintenance and use; and,

-- Establish AED user training requirements.
+- Establish AED user training requirements. top

 Policy Statement